Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 Colors: Red is copper land and tan is solder paste pad.

-In this datasheet, based on the 1.7 mm maximum toe-to-toe distance, minus the 1.1 mm heel-to-heel distance, and then dividing by 2, the solder paste pad and the solder mask opening lengths of each land will be 0.3mm.
-But the other drawing says the terminal length can be as much as 0.4 mm.
-I would use the larger of the two.
+In this datasheet, based on the 1.7 mm maximum toe-to-toe distance, minus the 1.1 mm minimum heel-to-heel distance, and then dividing by 2, the solder paste pad and the solder mask opening lengths of each land will be 0.3 mm.
+But the screen shot from the TI datasheet (Maximum terminal size is 0.4 X 0.27 mm) says the terminal length can be as much as 0.4 mm.
+I would use the larger of the two (0.4 mm, not 0.3 mm) and keep the heel-to-heel spacing at the minimum of 1.1 mm..

 Drawing below is based on Cherie Litson’s white board drawing.